-We first assess whether a firm pair with caste proximate boards is systematically more likely to enter an M&A deal than others, as predicted by the model.
-To this end, we compare the percentage of mergers in our sample that are between caste (varna and jati) proximate firms to the corresponding percentages in several simulations wherein firms are matched in M&A deals randomly under a range of conditions.
+Further analysis demonstrates that this is not coincidental or driven by the dominant caste composition of firm boards.
+We compare the percentage of caste proximate mergers in our sample to the corresponding percentages in several simulations wherein firms are matched in M&A deals randomly under a range of conditions.
 Across all simulations, the percentage of observed caste-proximate M&As is substantially higher than the corresponding mean percentages in the random samples.
-Thus, firms with boards dominated by the same caste enter deals systematically more often than other pairs of firms.
-We also estimate multivariate regressions that examine the association of caste proximity with the likelihood of mergers by stacking the sample of observed deals with synthetic matched non-merging firm pairs.
-The same results hold in these regressions for several measures of caste proximity.
+Multivariate regressions also show that caste-proximate firms enter deals systematically more often than other pairs of firms.

-Next, we ask how the value created in caste-proximate deals compares to other deals.
-We measure firm value as cumulative abnormal returns (CARs) of acquirer, target, and merged firms around the time of deal announcement.
-Results show that caste-proximate deals create lower value than caste-distant deals for both acquirer and target, and consequently for the merged entity.
+Next, we investigate the efficiency of caste-proximate deals relative to others.
+Results show that caste-proximate deals create lower value (measured as cumulative abnormal returns (CARs)) than caste-distant deals for both acquirer and target, and consequently for the merged entity.
 Thus, the market penalizes merger announcements between firms whose directors have similar caste backgrounds.
-Seen through the lens of our model, these results indicate that optimism bias and directors' agency dominate any informational advantages generated in caste-proximate M&As.
+Looking at negotiation outcomes (takeover premiums and time to deal completion) and post-deal firm performance (return on assets and operating cash flow), we do not see any significant differences between caste-proximate and caste-distant deals.

 We attempt to empirically tease out these three mechanisms.
 To investigate if there are any informational advantages to caste-proximate deals, we examine cases where information asymmetry may be particularly pronounced due to factors such as small target size and assess whether the acquirers' reliance on caste-proximity is higher in such situations.
 We find no evidence of this.
-To assess if directors' incentives for private gains, drive caste-proximate deals, we look at the caste composition and compensation of acquiring firms' directors that are retained on the merged board.
+To assess if directors' incentives for private gains drive caste-proximate deals, we look at the caste composition and compensation of acquiring firms' directors that are retained on the merged board.
 Data show that a significantly higher percentage of directors are retained when they belong to the dominant caste of the acquirer board compared to when they do not.
 This favorable outcome is even stronger for them when there are other indicators that the acquirer firms' board composition was influenced by caste.
 Retained directors who belong to the dominant caste of the acquiring board also see nearly a quadrupling of their compensation, on average, compared to a near doubling of the salaries of other retained directors.
 We take these results as indicating a strong presence of the agency channel.
-Finally, if optimism bias is present, we expect it to fall as directors learn through repeat M&As.
 However, we find no evidence of such learning when we examine the choices of serial acquirers.